MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 Collect Raman spectra to idenfity compounds and observe other characteristics of a range of materials on our instrument, which is configured with 532nm, 638nm and 785nm lasers, and 600, 1200, 1800, and 2400 gr/mm gratings.

+___

+### Technoorg-Linda SEMPrep 2 Broad Beam Ion Mill

+More info and instrument availability coming in March 2024

+___

+### Innovatest Nemesis 5100G2 Hardness Tester

+More info and instrument availability coming in spring 2024